 If you like crafts, there are lots of ideas on Pinterest for making Christmas crafts and making decorations for the tree or to hang up.
 There is a clear video here on making easy paper snowflake decorations.

 If you have a child (or your inner child?) who likes making things, this Usborne book has printed sheets and instruction on how to cut, fold and stick them into decorations.
-5-7s will needs some help but 8+ can probably manage on their own.
+5-7s will need some help but 8+ can probably manage on their own.

 Looking at supermarket trollies piled to overflowing just before Christmas you might think the shops were going to close for a fortnight, not just a day: